thomasmeadows/angular-ui-chat/README.md

     var userObject = {};
     userObject = {
       username: 'what to display',
-      id: 'unique id(optional)'
+      id: 'unique id(optional)',
-      //if id is not included, the username must be unique
-      image: 'an image for the user'
+      image: 'an image for the user',
       //if you want to use gravatar you should generate the links server side and pass it into this image field
-      admin: false // or true if they are a chat admin,
+      admin: false, // or true if they are a chat admin,
       //use left or right to display which side the users image should be on
       side: 'left'
     };